adityanarayanan03/pool-testing-backlight/readme.md

 The software was written in Python 3.6 and the GUI was built using the TKinter module.
 The module cx_freeze was used to create executable files from the original Python script.
 ## How to use the pool testing backlight
 ### 1. Installation
 The driver software for the pool-testing-backlight can be downloaded [here](https://adityanarayanan03.github.io/projects/pool_testing_backlight/pool_testing_backlight.html).
 The program itself is located at ```"Pool Testing Backlight"/Executables/backlight.exe```.
 The exe file should not be removed from the Executables directory.
 I recommend adding backlight.exe to your PATH or system variables, but that is purely optional.
+An alternative is to simply create a shortcut for ```backlight.exe``` somewhere accessible, such as on your desktop.

 ### 2. Preparing the testing matrix
 The pool testing backlight offers two methods to load a specific testing scheme: through text file or by selecting a sample size.